vue-vine/vue-vine/README.md

 ## Try the demo

-**warning:** For now, `Vue Vine` is still under heavy development, please don't use it in production.

 You can try the demo by following steps:

 For development environment setup, first you need to get the VSCode extension bundle ouput.